 - Step 1: boost the critical frequency range (say, 100 Hz to 3000 Hz)

 - Alternately, attenuate frequencies outside this range.
 This can be a better approach since attenuation means no chance of clipping.

 - This is the first thing you do when the signal enters the amp.

 - Step 2: pass this modified signal through the normal amp / feedback stage

 - Step 3: attenuate the critical frequency range

 - Do the reverse of what you did in step 1.

 - This is the last thing you do before the signal leaves the amp.

-In step 2, because the critical frequency range is exaggerated, the feedback loop reduces distortion in this range more effectively.
+In step 2, because the critical frequency range is exaggerated, the feedback loop’s distortion reduction is focused in this range.

 In step 3, when you attenuate the critical frequency range back to its original level, this has the side effect of attenuating any residual distortion in that range.
 This improves the S/N ratio in this frequency range.

 In summary, FF does to distortion what Dolby B does to tape hiss.
 It’s based on the same concept.